apace100/origins-docs/docs/power_types/stacking_status_effect.md

 [Power Type](../power_types.md)

-When reaching more than 0 stacks, the player will receive the provided status effects.
+Provides a system where the entity that has the power gains/loses a stack per specified interval if the power is active or inactive respectively.
+If the stack count is greater than 0, the specified status effect(s) will be applied to the entity.

 Type ID: `origins:stacking_status_effect`

 !!! note

-    This power gains or loses 1 stack per set tick rate if the power is active or inactive respectively.
+    The actual duration of the specified status effect(s) is determined by the `stacks * duration_per_stack` formula.

 ### Fields